jayjaynandy/RBF_CNN-v2/README.md

 ## Step 1: Training of the RBF layer
 Train RBF layer using `rbf_training.py`.
+Dependency: Keras + Tensorflow It allows to train the RBF layer using Tensorflow in a GPU.
+However, now we need to specify the required number of RBF filters as a hyper-parameter.
-Dependency: Keras + Tensorflow Follow the instruction provided inline.
+Follow the instruction provided inline.